Remission (Mastodon album): Commercial performance

 As of 2006, Remission has sold 49,000 units in the United States.

+Deluxe edition

+A deluxe edition of the album – folded in digipak and released on October 21, 2003 – contained a bonus DVD with a professionally filmed nine-song live set recorded at The Masquerade in Atlanta, Georgia, on December 1, 2002.
+Another additional feature is a cover of the Thin Lizzy song "Emerald", which appears as a bonus track on the CD.

+The deluxe edition release coincided with a music video for "March of the Fire Ants", which had significant airplay on both Uranium and Headbangers Ball and featured dark elements such as a man being dug up and placed in a throne.

 Song appearances

-"Crusher Destroyer" was featured in the 2003 video game Tony Hawk's Underground.
-In 2002, "March of the Fire Ants" was included on a 7" split album with High on Fire's "Hung, Drawn and Quartered".
+In 2002, "March of the Fire Ants" was included on a 7" split album opposite of High on Fire's "Hung, Drawn and Quartered".
 After the Remission re-release, it was featured on the Contaminated 5.0, MTV2 Headbangers Ball, and Take Action!, Vol. 4 compilations.

 "Where Strides the Behemoth" was included on Contaminated 6.0 and From the Shadows – Metal for the Modern Era.

+"Crusher Destroyer" was featured on the soundtrack to the 2003 video game Tony Hawk's Underground.